Shoji: Koshi (dado)

 The lowest portions of the shoji, which are the most likely to get wet or kicked, might be filled with a solid wood-panel dado, called a koshi (腰; literally, waist or hip; not to be confused with kōshi, above).
 Such a shoji is called a koshizuke shoji.

 If the panel is over 60 cm high, or around a third of the height of the whole shoji, the shoji may be called a koshi-daka-shōji (腰高障子; literally, high-koshi shoji).
 These are somewhat archaic, as they were designed to protect against rain.
 Now that shoji are rarely exposed to rain (due to being behind glass), the form in common use has a much lower panel, and is called koshi-tsuki-shōji (腰付障子).
 Manaka koshishōji (間中腰障子) have a central koshi.

 The wood panels were often quite elaborately ornamented, from the late 1500s onwards.
-The outside of the koshi may covered with wickerwork, or the inside papered.
+The outside of the koshi may be covered with wickerwork, or the inside papered.
 Pictures on paper were sometimes pasted onto the koshi board (haritsuke-e, 貼付絵); pasted-on pictures are characteristic of the Shoin style.

 The koshi boards may be fastened to straight vertical or horizontal rails, which stand proud of the planks; older rails are thicker and often chamfered.
 The rails are often grouped in clusters; this clustering is called fukiyose (吹寄).